Ethan Azoulay

-Ethane Azoulay (איתן אזולאי; born 26 May 2002) is an Israel professional footballer who plays as a defensive midfielder for Israeli Premier League club Maccabi Haifa and the Israel national team.
+Ethane Azoulay (איתן אזולאי; born 26 May 2002) is an Israeli professional footballer who plays as a defensive midfielder for Israeli Premier League club Maccabi Haifa and the Israel national team.

 Early life

-Azoulay was born in Paris, France, and emigrated to Israel when he was 2 years old.
+Azoulay was born in Paris, France.

 Club career

 Azoulay started his career in Beitar Tubruk, then played also for Maccabi Netanya, Maccabi Tel Aviv and Maccabi Petah Tikva.

 On 12 June 2020, 2019–20 season, he made his debut in a 0–2 loss to Hapoel Ramat HaSharon at HaMoshava Stadium.

-On 21 August 2022 signed in Maccabi Netanya for 3 season with option of more one season.
+On 21 August 2022 signed in Maccabi Netanya for 3 seasons with option of more one season.
 Netanya paid 2.3 Million Shekels and became the most expensive player in the club's history.

 International career

-Azoulay was the captain of Israel national under-21 football team.
+Azoulay was the commander of Israel national under-21 football team.
 He was a part of the Israel squad that qualified to the UEFA European Under-21 Championship semi final.
 He was named in the squad to compete in the 2024 Summer Olympics.

 Azoulay made his debut for the Israel national team on 10 October 2024 in a UEFA Nations League game against France at Bozsik Aréna in Budapest, Hungary.
-He sbustituted Mohammad Abu Fani in the 67th minute as France won 4–1.
+He sbustituted Mohammad Abu Fani in the 67th minute as France won 4-1.